scossu/lakesuperior/docs/about.rst

-About LAKEsuperior
+About Lakesuperior
 ==================

-LAKEsuperior is an alternative `Fedora
+Lakesuperior is an alternative `Fedora
 Repository <http://fedorarepository.org>`__ implementation.

 Fedora is a mature repository software system historically adopted by